Botanical Overview

 This plant is tolerant of soil types with a pH range of 6.1-7.8 (slightly acidic to slightly

 alkaline).
-It survives in soil that is well-drained with low organic content, but the best
+It survives in soil that is well-draining with low organic content, but the best

 fruit production occurs in enriched, slightly acidic soil.